carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 > ## Mitochondiral genes a challenge for scRNA-seq
 > Cells with poor quality in scRNA-sq contain high proportions of mitochondrial genes.
 > These cells are assumed to be discarded before entering into the droplet.
-> Not filtering mitochondrial genes can cause formation a separate cluster i further steps.
+> Not filtering mitochondrial genes can cause formation a separate cluster in the further steps.
 {: .callout}